 From 2013 until 2017, revenue from the state’s casinos dipped by 15%.
 Offsetting that decline was the growth of video gambling terminals which sharply rose from $30 million to $300 million.

-Upon complete implementation, onetime revenues could net Illinois up to $2.7 billion.
-The new casinos could bring in about $360 million from applications, licenses, and related one-off fees.
+Now that everything has been implemented, onetime revenues could net Illinois up to $2.7 billion.
+The new casinos are expected at the high end to bring in about $360 million from applications, licenses, and related one-off fees.
 After that, gambling is projected to haul in about $470 million each year.
 Annual revenues from slot machines are expected to generate $170 million annually.
 Table games could be good for about $17 million every year.
 Despite these hopeful projections, Illinois doesn’t have the best track record when it comes to gambling revenue estimates.

 Illinois’ approach to sports betting is a bit perplexing.
 Illinois has imposed the third-highest tax rate on bookmakers in the United States.
 This puts sports betting operators in Illinois at a distinct disadvantage.
 Sportsbooks have little choice but to pass on costs to bettors.
 Therefore, sports bettors get less value and wagering activity declines as do those much-needed revenues.